Kwangyun/Kwangyun/README.md

 ### Hi :smile: 👋
-- :turtle: My name is Kwang Keum, a new Grad as of June 2023 :trident:.
+- :turtle: My name is Kwang Keum, a new Grad as of June 2023 :trident:
 - 🌱 Junior Information Security Consultant Intern
 -  :fire: Deep passion for Offensive Security and Penetration Testing
 - :heart: Hobbies: Aquascaping, Soccer, Baseball